typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-extraneous-class.md

 # `no-extraneous-class`

-Disallow classes used as namespaces.
+Disallows classes used as namespaces.

 This rule warns when a class is accidentally used as a namespace.